If you enjoyed reading this, please send me an email. All correspondence is appreciated!

 [Saturday 24 October : Rome, Italy] I drove towards Rome, and on the northern outskirts of the city I found a nice campground next to the Tiber River.
 After settling in I walked to the train station nearby and caught a local commuter train into Rome.
 I could not believe how shabby and derelict the train and stations were - almost every station building was vandalised and covered with layers of graffiti, the windows were broken or non-existent and litter was everywhere.
 But the train was on time and reliable and I had no cause to complain except for the fact that I had to endure lungfuls of second-hand cigarette smoke all the way into the city; Italians smoke everywhere, all the time, regardless of "no smoking" signs or the considerations of other people.

-Rome itself is an amazing place, with crazy traffic, volatile Italians, superb ice-cream and countless ancient sites to look at.
+Rome itself is an amazing place, with crazy traffic, volatile Italians, strong coffee, superb ice-cream and countless ancient sites to look at.
 I spent the obligatory 15 minutes sitting on Spanish Steps and strolled around the parks and gardens of Villa Borghese.

 [Sunday 25 October : Rome, Italy] I evaded the multitude of touts outside the Colosseum (they sell every possible kind of tourist trinket) and went inside.
 It is an impressive place, the largest Roman amphitheatre ever built; the Romans built 20 or so similar amphitheatres all over Europe and the Middle East.
 It dates back to the first century AD and has not survived the passage of time very well - most of the floor of the actual amphitheatre has fallen in and you can see the ancient chambers underneath.
 Nearby is a large Roman forum and two smaller forums - areas of excavated ruins of Roman buildings.
 From there I went to Trevi Fountain and the Pantheon before getting to St Peter's Square in time for Mass at 5 PM in St Peter's (the Vatican).